For the Eastern Iowa Health Center is currently not requiring face masks for all regardless of vaccination status.

-Eastern Iowa Health Center is currently providing the COVID-19 vaccine.
-See below for more information on eligibility and scheduling.
+Eastern Iowa Health Center is currently providing the Moderna (2-dose) COVID-19 vaccines.

 Yes.
 All the vaccines that are being given in the United States have gone through testing and been approved by the FDA for Emergency Use Authorization.
 This approval means the vaccines are as safe as possible and effective.